FOR NEW STUDENTS ONLY

 Charter schools are schools of choice.
 The charter school admits all pupils who wish to attend the school.
 For all students, the following enrollment requirements apply:

-- The parent/guardian must attend one school tour and/or an orientation session.
+- The parent/guardian can attend one school tour and/or an orientation session.
 Students may participate in this event, but it is not required.
 These sessions are held regularly throughout the school year at various times in order to accommodate a range of schedules.
 These sessions detail the expectations of the families who elect to enroll at our school facility and community.

 - A parent or guardian must honestly complete and return a simple, non-discriminatory intent-to-enroll application by the published priority enrollment deadline.